TimoBolkart/voca/README.md

 python sample_templates.py --flame_model_path './flame/generic_model.pkl' --num_samples 1 --out_path './template'
 ```

-##### Reconstruct template from iamges
+##### Reconstruct template from images

-[RingNet](https://github.com/soubhiksanyal/RingNet) is a framework to fully automatically reconstruct 3D meshes in FLAME topology from an image.
+[RingNet](https://ringnet.is.tue.mpg.de/) is a framework to fully automatically reconstruct 3D meshes in FLAME topology from an image.
 After removing effects of pose and expression, the RingNet output mesh can be used as VOCA template.
-Please see the RinNet demo on how to reconstruct a 3D mesh from an image with neutralized pose and expression.
+Please see the RingNet [demo](https://github.com/soubhiksanyal/RingNet) on how to reconstruct a 3D mesh from an image with neutralized pose and expression.

 ## Known issues